kilonzijnr/Aceinitiative-awards/README.md

 # Contributing to Ace Initiative-Awards
 - You can email me the suggestion or ;

-To contribute to <The-Hive-Heart>, follow these steps:
+To contribute to <Ace Initiative Awards>, follow these steps:

 Fork this repository.
 Create a branch: git checkout -b <ft-comments>.